locationtech/geomesa/docs/user/datastores/json.rst

     SimpleFeature sf = ...
     sf.setAttribute("json", json);

-JSON attributes can be queried using JSONPath expressions.
+JSON attributes can be queried using
+`JSONPath expressions <https://github.com/json-path/JsonPath?tab=readme-ov-file#jayway-jsonpath>`__.
 The first part of the path refers to the simple feature attribute name, and the rest of the path is applied to the JSON attribute.
 Note that in ECQL, path expressions must be enclosed in double quotes.

 .. code-block:: java